w3f/Grants-Program/applications/Polkadart.md

 **Lohann Ferreira** \
 [**Enjin**](https://enjin.io/) • Lead Blockchain Architect \
-Lohann have a deep understanding of Polkadot/Substrate stack amongst other stack languages.
+Lohann have a deep understanding of Polkadot/Substrate stack amongst other blockchain technologies.
 Previously worked at [First Foundry](https://www.firstfoundry.co/) as Senior Software Engineer.
 Founder and lead engineer at [Jurimetric](https://jurimetric.com.br/).
 Co-founder of [Veever](https://veever.global/), which through the combination of beacons, a web platform, and a mobile app aims to assist people with visual impairment to easily get around and interact with the urban environment.
 He is focused on solving big problems with simple ambitious solutions. \
 🚀 [Github](https://github.com/Lohann) **|**
 👔 [linkedin](https://www.linkedin.com/in/lohannferreira/)
 <br/>